slambrick/SHeM-Ray-Tracing-Simulation/README.md

 ## Credit

-It is requested that if use of this work results in an academic publication that it is appropriately cited and that if the ideas that led to the creation of the simulation are used then the associated publication should be cited (coming soon... ).
+It is requested that if use of this work results in an academic publication that it is appropriately cited (DOI: [10.5281/zenodo.1228079](https://doi.org/10.5281/zenodo.1228079)) and that if the ideas that led to the creation of the simulation are used then the associated publication should be cited: [A ray tracing method for predicting contrast in neutral atom beam imaging](https://doi.org/10.1016/j.micron.2018.06.014).